yochaigal/cairn/wip/2e/forest-seeds.md

 ## Forestcrawls

 A forestcrawl is a simple method for exploring a large forested area, typically made up of branching trails connecting scattered points of interest.
 While a forestcrawl has some of the same properties as a traditional dungeon delve, it swaps stone walls and ceilings for the dense, non-linear design of a heavily wooded area.
 Instead of rooms, points of interest are defined as clearings or major changes in the forested landscape.
-However unlike exploring a dungeon, characters can go take shortcuts, go "off-trail," or climb trees to get a better look ahead (with a cost, of course).
+However unlike exploring a dungeon, characters can take shortcuts, go "off-trail," or climb trees to get a better look around (with a cost, of course).

 ### Exploring The Wood